-If you decide to make your holiday last a bit longer, many providers will let you extend your cover.
-You should inform them as soon as possible and avoid letting your cover expire where possible, as this may make an extension more complicated.
+Many providers will let you extend your cover if you decide to make your holiday last a little longer.
+You should let your provider know as soon as possible and avoid letting your cover expire, as this might make an extension more complicated.

 What does “doubling up” on travel insurance mean?

 Doubling up on insurance means that you’ve taken out more than one type of cover.
-This might be because you’ve taken out an insurance policy but also receive cover from another source, such as a bank or credit card provider.
+This might be because you’ve taken out a travel insurance policy but also have cover from another source, like a bank or credit card provider.

-However, having two forms of cover doesn’t mean you’ll get twice the pay-out.
-Typically, insurance providers will each pay out for their share of the claim.
-This may also delay your claim being processed, as both providers may ask each other to cover the cost.
-Therefore, it’s not usually advantageous to be ‘double’ insured.
+Having two forms of cover doesn’t mean you’ll get twice the pay-out.
+And doubling up could delay your claim being processed, as both providers may ask each other to cover the cost.
+So, it’s not usually an advantage to be ‘double’ insured.

 How can I make a claim on my travel insurance?